YiranJiang/A_Neural_Algorithm_of_Artistic_Style_Implementation/README.md

 ```
 <br>

 To reproduce our result, you could run the notebook file **main.ipynb**.
-There are chunks which reproduce different types of result including our output image as well as the training loss history.
+There are chunks which reproduce different types of result including the **running time**, **output image** as well as **training loss history**.
 The animation part comes from my own idea and is also very fancy and worth trying.

 <br>